BioMojoLLC/SyntheticAudioGenerator/README.md

 ### Setup
 1) Copy settings_template.py into settings.py.
 2) Open up settings.py and fill out all of the fields with your user information for each service.
+(Currently must do for all services)
 3) Create a directory with any number of .txt files containing your input sentences.
 4) Create a keywords.txt file, with each key word on a new line.
 These words are what the program will be creating data for.
 5) Optionally create a directory for audio to be saved to.